Grandmaster Alex Onischuk

 Head Coach/Program Director

 Alex Onischuk became an international grandmaster, the highest-ranking title in chess, at only 19.
 He has been one of the top 100 players in the world for 20 straight years, qualifying and playing in six straight Chess World Cup competitions.
 A former collegiate champion, he won the U.S. Championship in 2006, took second place twice and third place four times.
 He's played on six elite U.S. Olympiad teams in a row, including two medal-winning squads, and led the U.S. to a gold medal in the 2013 Pan-American Continental Championship.
 In addition to his achievements as a player, Alex is one of the most highly sought-after chess teachers in the world, training even world champions.
 He is also one of the most effective mentors for players of less exalted levels.
+In 2018, he was inducted into the Chess Hall of Fame.
 Alex has earned his B.A. in modern languages and linguistics from the University of Maryland, Baltimore County and his M.A. in sociology from Moscow State University.
 Grandmaster Onischuk provides regular training to all members of the TTU chess teams.
-Since his arrival at Tech in the late fall of 2012, he's coached TTU team to 2015 Pan-American Chess Championship win, a berth in the 2016 Final Four of College Chess, and a number of other important titles.
-Several Tech players have increased their official ratings 200 points or more.
+Since his arrival at Tech in the late fall of 2012, he's coached the TTU team to a 2015 and 2019 Pan-American Chess Championship win, led the Texas Tech Chess team to the Final Four for five consecutive years, and a number of other important titles.
 "We have fun training.
 A great team makes even serious work enjoyable."

 Dr. Jeff Day

 Dr. Day is the Program Manager for the Texas Tech University Chess Program.

 He earned his BA in English, his MFA in Directing, and his Ph.D. in Fine Arts (Theatre).
 In 2019, he was selected to participate in the prestigious Kennedy Center Playwriting Intensive in Washington, DC.